Forestry Institute for Teachers

-Sponsored By: Northern California Society of American Foresters; UC Cooperative Extension; US Forest Service; Cal Fire; Shasta College; Forest Foundation; California Project WET and other partners.
+Sponsored By: California Society of American Foresters; UC Cooperative Extension; US Forest Service; Cal Fire; California Project WET and Learning Tree; and other partners.

 The program brings together natural resource specialists and teachers from rural and urban settings for one week, working side by side to gain a deeper understanding of the intricate interrelationship of forest ecosystems and human use of natural resources.
-All meals, materials and lodging are included for a $25 registration fee.
+The $75 registration fee covers all meals, materials and lodging for the week.